ADR General FAQs

 How is the ADR enforced in Ireland?

-The European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations (S.I.
-No. 349 of 2011) enforce ADR 2011 in Ireland.
-These regulations are based on the provisions outlined in the Annexes.
+In Ireland the ADR is enforced by the European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 (S.I.
+No. 349 of 2011), as amended.

 back to top

-Who is the competent authority for ADR in Ireland?
+Who are the competent authorities for ADR in Ireland?

 - Road Safety Authority (RSA) for technical examination of vehicles and issuing of certificates of approval

-- National Standards Authority of Ireland (NSAI) regarding testing of receptacles and tanks
+- National Standards Authority of Ireland (NSAI) for testing of receptacles and tanks

-- Irish National Accreditation Board (INAB) regarding accreditation of inspection bodies
+- Irish National Accreditation Board (INAB) for accreditation of inspection bodies

-- Minister for Justice, Equality and Law Reform, in respect of all matters relating to the carriage by road of explosives of the ADR Class 1
+- Minister for Justice and Equality for all matters relating to the carriage by road of explosives of the ADR Class 1

-- Radiological Protection Institute of Ireland (RPII), in respect of matters relating to the carriage by road of radioactive materials of the ADR Class 7
+- Environmental Protection Agency (EPA) for all matters relating to the carriage by road of radioactive materials of the ADR Class 7

-- Health and Safety Authority (HSA), in respect of all other functions required to be performed by a competent authority pursuant to the Principal Regulations – including all ADR Training requirements and all matters relating to Classes 2,3,4,5,6,8 & 9.
+- Health and Safety Authority (HSA) for all other functions required to be performed by a competent authority under the Regulations

 Under ADR if the electrical goods, e.g. transformers or condensers etc, contain PCB’s – Polychlorinated Biphenyls (liquid or solid) or PHB’s Polyhalogenated Biphenyls (liquid or solid) with UN numbers 2315, 3151, 3152 or 3432 then all the requirements of ADR apply for any quantity transported and the driver would have to hold valid ADR Driver Training Certificate covering Class 9 as the goods would come under Transport Category 0.